kopiro/otto/README.md

 Every I/O driver must expose these methods:

-- `startInput` - To start receiving inputs
+- `start` - To start receiving inputs
-- `stopInput` - To stop receiving inputs
 - `output` - To process output

 You can configure the I/O driver you want to spawn on your server via config,